-Regardless of what you think of Wallace’s diatribe, it did not do her personal brand a service.
+Regardless of what you think of Wallace’s diatribe, it did not serve her personal brand well.
 She’s already felt compelled to leave UCLA — not an easy school to get into — and she might have to change her name and hair color to shed this baggage, which will live on the Internet forever.
 Any prospective employer, even one with racist views of his own, might question her judgment.
 If Wallace were later upset about her job, would she vent another vitriolic video?
-(Then again, since she’s also a bikini model with show business aspirations, I wouldn’t be surprised if she lands a gig on Fox News.)
+(Then again, since she’s also a bikini model with show business aspirations, I wouldn’t be surprised if she lands on Fox News.)

-Branding lesson: Any of us can find a receptive audience for any view, no matter how wretched, but we have to consider how the larger community (not just our target markets) will respond.
+Branding lesson: On the Internet, any of us can find a receptive audience for any view, no matter how extreme, ill-informed, or wretched, but we have to consider how the larger community (not just our target markets) will respond.

 It’s not just the young-and-the-clueless either: In the past few weeks, both Gilbert Gottfried and an MBA-educated worker on Chrysler’s Twitter account lost their jobs for not looking both ways before crossing social boundaries.
 AFLAC (for whom Gottfried voiced the famous duck) didn’t want their brand associated with someone laughing at tsunami victims.
 Chrysler didn’t want their brand associated with an F-bomb user — even if they’re trying to reposition themselves as Detroit tough by hiring Eminem as the new face of their brand.
 (Has no Chrysler executive ever listened to an Eminem album?)